pipegalera/ubuntu_server/README.md

 ## Configure client access for easy log in

-Edit the `.ssh/config` file with the following, so you can access the server quickly and easy from the server.
+Edit the `.ssh/config` file with the following, so you can access the server quickly and easy from the client.

 ```
 Host {host}